 jason beebe, president

 Jason joined the CASA Board in 2010.
-He has worked in banking for 16 years and currently serves as a District Manager for Fifth Third Bank.
+He has worked in banking for over 20 years and currently serves as Vice President, Lansing and Jackson, District Manager for Comerica Bank.
 Jason was a long time resident of Charlotte, and more recently joined the Eaton Rapids community.
 His bond with CASA's mission stems from his adoption at a young age into a large loving family.
 He possesses an incredible dedication to the CASA Board and his management strengths and commitment have served to navigate and support CASA though transition, development, and growth.

 CHERYL WILLIAMS-HECKSEL, VICE PRESIDENT